KeziahMoselle/pippitrack/README.md

 ### Art

 - [AKARA](https://akara.fr/) Thank you for the art !
 (Badges cover of the `!peak` command)
-- [Bouf](https://osu.ppy.sh/users/4431069) for the edit of Koigokoro avatar
+- [Bouf](https://osu.ppy.sh/users/4431069) for the name `PippiTrack` and the edit of Koigokoro avatar !

 ## License